bitovi/academy/src/docker/4-build-and-run-image/build-and-run-image.md

 my-node-app         latest              848464f1725a        5 seconds ago       944MB
 node                15                  b34e90f5c9c0        24 hours ago        935MB
 ```
 You'll notice there's also a `node:15` image in our registgry.
-This is because we defined is as our base image in our `Dockerfile` (`FROM node:15`).
+This is because we defined it as our base image in our `Dockerfile` (`FROM node:15`).
+It was pulled from Dockerhub so it can be used locally.

 ## Run our image
 We're finally ready to run our image.
 Open a terminal and run